Choosing Your Pottery Clay – Best Pottery Clay For Beginners

 The best clay to use for cookies is Cone 10 Stoneware with Grog.
 There are several reasons for this.

-- Cone 10 can withstand high heat.
+- Cone 10 can withstand repeated firings better.
 If you are low-firing or mid-firing, your cookie will last longer.
 After all, you don’t want to be making cookies all the time. (unless they are the eating kind.)

 - The grog also makes your cookie stronger, plus it makes your shrinkage rate a lot less.
 This is important because you don’t want your cookie to shrink under your glazed piece.